 Scholarships are monetary gifts from community, private, and campus sources and are usually based on academic merit or some other criteria.
 Some scholarships also require verification of financial need.
 Therefore, all scholarship applicants are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA).
-Campus foundations, local businesses, and other sources provide scholarships for students at the 13 UW Colleges campuses.
+Campus foundations, local businesses, and other sources provide scholarships for students at the University.
 No repayment of scholarships is required.

 Download a UW-Richland Scholarship Application form below, or contact your high school counselor and/or the UW-Richland Student Affairs Office for scholarship information or to request an application.

 The Richland County Campus Foundation administers the UW-Richland Scholarship Program, which awards annually approximately $100,000.
 Awards are granted to qualified freshman, sophomore, and transferring students.
 UW-Richland BAAS students are eligible to apply for UW-Richland Scholarship Program awards; they are considered continuing students.
 Scholarships recognize academic achievement, the primary criterion upon which selections are based.
 The Scholarship Committee also looks for well-defined and clear goals.

 IMPORTANT: To be considered for a scholarship, you must have on file at UW-Richland an application for admission and supporting documents (high school & college transcripts, ACT/SAT scores).

 - Take time with & give careful thought to your application.

 - Be neat & accurate.
 Your essay must be typed.
 Your application should be neatly hand written.

 - Don't be modest.
 Include all important facets of your academic, school & community life.
 Clearly define and present well your objectives:

 What do you plan to do after college?

 Why are you a good candidate?